Hello! Welcome to this web page! At the bottom of this page you will find information about organisations that can offer help and support.

 - They know how to gain trust and make you feel special.

-- They often target young people with offers of friendship.
+- They often target people with offers of friendship or help with travel or finding work.

 - They may buy you gifts, give you money or offer you drugs or alcohol.